Nermin1313/lab-agile-planning/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User story
-about: Tanış template iş for create user story
+about: This template iş for create user story
 title: ''
 labels: ''
 assignees: ''